yihan2588/Scource_Recon/README.md

-# STRENGTHEN: EEG Source Reconstruction Pipeline
+# Source_Recon: EEG Source Reconstruction Pipeline

 ## Overview

-STRENGTHEN is a MATLAB-based pipeline for EEG source reconstruction using Brainstorm.
+Source_Recon is a MATLAB-based pipeline for EEG source reconstruction using Brainstorm.
 It processes EEG data to identify the neural sources of brain activity, with a focus on slow wave analysis.
 The pipeline automates several steps including anatomy import, BEM surface generation, channel location correction, noise covariance computation, head model creation, and sLORETA source estimation.

 ## Dependencies